-- 3.4.7.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing ecological impact as stated in Annexes 8 and 16 of the TM. - 3.4.7.2 The assessment area for the purpose of terrestrial ecological assessment shall include all areas within 500m from the Project site boundary and any other areas likely to be impacted by the Project.
+- 3.4.6.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing ecological impact as stated in Annexes 8 and 16 of the TM. - 3.4.6.2 The assessment area for the purpose of terrestrial ecological assessment shall include all areas within a 500m distance from the site boundary of the Project site boundary and any other areas likely to be impacted by the Project.
 For aquatic ecology, the assessment area shall be the same as the assessment area for water quality impact assessment and shall also include any other areas likely to be impacted by the Project.
-Areas of ecological or conservation values in Ngong Ping shall be included and assessed in the ecological impact assessment. - 3.4.7.3 The ecological impact assessment for construction and operation of the Project shall follow the detailed technical requirements given in Appendix F.
+Areas of ecological or conservation values in the vicinity of the Project shall be included and assessed in the ecological impact assessment. - 3.4.6.3 The ecological impact assessment for construction and operation of the Project, including the proposed Conservation Corridors, resort hotel, marina and low-rise residences shall follow the detailed technical requirements given in Appendix F.

-3.4.8 Fisheries Impact
+3.4.7 Fisheries Impact